newcleo-dev-team/lbh15/docs/source/readme_full.rst

 The pressure at which to evaluate the properties can be specified at object's instantiation.
 Otherwise, all the properties are given at atmospheric pressure (:math:`101325` :math:`[Pa]`) by default.
-The correlations' validity range is checked at evaluation in terms of temperature value, raising a warning in case it is not satisfied (see :numref:`basic usage` for more details).
+The correlations' validity range is checked at evaluation in terms of temperature value, raising a warning in case it is not satisfied (see :any:`basic-usage` section for more details).
-Some examples of instantiation are provided using also a target property value, see :numref:`initialization from properties` for instance.
+Some examples of instantiation are provided using also a target property value, see :any:`initialization-from-properties` section for instance.
 For the sake of completeness, the correlations are also reported in the docstring documentation.
-The implementation is fully object-oriented to guarantee easy maintainability, extension and customization of the package (see :numref:`advanced usage`).
+The implementation is fully object-oriented to guarantee easy maintainability, extension and customization of the package (see :any:`advanced-usage` section).

-Go to :numref:`API Guide` to see the full code documentation.
+Go to :any:`API-Guide` section to see the full code documentation.

-*lbh15* is released under the GNU Lesser General Public License 3 (see :any:`License`).
+*lbh15* is released under the GNU Lesser General Public License 3 (see :any:`License` section).

 *lbh15* is listed among the Open-source Nuclear Codes for Reactor Analysis (https://nucleus.iaea.org/sites/oncore/SitePages/List%20of%20Codes.aspx) by IAEA.